The film's story is divided into three time-lines:

 Although Dr. Crane's henchmen are prepared, Batman appears in the basement and overcomes them all easily.
 He gasses Crane with his own toxin.
 He interrogates Dr. Crane, who lets slip that he is working for Ra's al Ghul before passing out.
 Batman picks up Rachel and takes her high up on the landing before the huge stairway at Arkham's entrance.
 The police arrive.
 Not willing to wait for backup in the form of a SWAT team as Flass is, Gordon goes into the building and is grabbed by Batman.
 The SWAT teams arrive.
 Batman explains to Gordon that he needs to get Rachel to his hideout so he can give her the antidote to the toxin.
 But Batman can't escape the Swat team while carrying Rachel, so he asks Gordon carry her to the alley outside on the Narrows side.
 He then activates a device in the heel of his boot, which emits a high-pitched scream.
 Gordon takes Rachel down the stairway as SWAT raids the building.
 As they begin to set up, a huge swarm of bats breaks into the building in response to Batman's signal.
 With bats everywhere distracting the SWAT officers, Batman drops from the stairway using his cape to land safely.
 He breaks into the prisoners' area, courteously apologizing for disturbing the inmates, and uses explosives to break outside.
 There he meets Gordon and takes Rachel from him.

 Batman refuses further help from Gordon, knowing he can't take him too, and gets into the Tumbler.
 He heads back through Gotham pursued by police cars and helicopters.
-Using every gadget on the tumbler he manages to avoid the pursuing police in a very dramatic car chase through parking garage ramps, over church roofs, underground tunnels, and highways, and makes it back to the cave.
+A very dramatic car chase ensues as Batman weaves through parking garage ramps, over church roofs, underground tunnels, and highways, destroying multiple police cars with evasive manuevers and caltrops to blow out their tires, and makes it back to the cave.
 He finds that Fox has delivered three vials of the toxin antidote, one of which he uses to save Rachel.